roman-milk/roman-milk.github.io/by-the-pool-with-aunt-barbara.md

+===

- ****** By the Pool with Aunt Barbara ****** bygeronimo_appleby© It’s all a bit vague as I go for the shorts.
+It’s all a bit vague as I go for the shorts.
 I’m aware of what’s going on, but it’s as though I’ve been drugged.
 I pull them down to my thighs, and hear Barbara gasp.

  “Oh my, yes,” she says with an appreciative chuckle.
 “Dear God, my beautiful nephew.
 If I’d known about this divine cock I’d have fucked you this afternoon.”